 Out of all the sandwiches in America, grilled cheese takes the number one spot as the best sandwich.
 With the simplicity of its preparation combined with the deliciousness of melted cheese and toasted bread, it’s no wonder this classic comfort food has won over the hearts of people.

-Grits is a cornmeal porridge formed by boiling.
-As a breakfast dish, it’s frequently flavored with different ingredients.
-Grits can be savory or sweet, but savory spices are more popular.
+Grits is a cornmeal porridge formed by boiling and can be savory or sweet, but savory spices are more popular.
 The meal originated in the South but is now accessible throughout the United States.
-Grits are frequently served as part of a supper entrée, most commonly as shrimp and grits, which is popular in the South.
+Grits are frequently served as part of a supper entrée, most commonly as shrimp and grits.

 Recipe: How to Make Grits by Holly